neural-reckoning/new-project/README.md

 conda env update --file environment.yml  --prune
 ```

+Some interesting packages to note in the template ``environment.yml`` file are:

+* ``ipykernel``: Lets Jupyter notebook detect this environment.
+I always stick this in every environment I use.
+* ``pip`` and ``pip:``: These lines let you install some packages that don't have Conda versions using Pip
+* ``ipywidgets``: Interactive notebooks with sliders that recompute and regenerate figures, etc.

 ### Directory structure

 Here's how I chose to do it for this repo based on [Patrick Mineault's recommendation](https://goodresearch.dev/setup#create-a-project-skeleton):

 ```
-|-- data               (excluded from git in .gitignore)
-|-- docs
+|-- scripts            Jupyter notebooks etc. go here
-|-- newproject         (reusable source code goes here, rename as appropriate)
+|-- newproject         reusable source code goes here, rename as appropriate
-|-- paper              (latex source code if you're using that)
+|-- paper              latex source code if you're using that
+|-- data               input datasets, etc. excluded from git in .gitignore
-|-- results            (exclude from git if it's heavy, can include if it's just some light csv files)
+|-- results            exclude from git if it's heavy, can include if it's just some light csv files
-|-- scripts            (Jupyter notebooks etc. go here)
+|-- docs               this folder is aspirational
-|-- tests
+|-- tests              so is this one
- -- .gitignore
- -- environment.yml
+ -- .gitignore         use this to list files that shouldn't be included in the repo, e.g. binaries -- environment.yml
  -- README.md
  -- setup.py